JetBrains/intellij-sdk-docs/code_samples/README.md

 Learn how to build plugins using IntelliJ Platform SDK for the [JetBrains products][jb:products] by experimenting with our code samples.
 These samples show you how features work and help you jumpstart your plugins.

-> **NOTE** To start a new plugin project, please also consider using [IntelliJ Platform Plugin Template][gh:template] which offers a pure boilerplate template to make it easier to create a new plugin project.
+> **NOTE** To start a new plugin project, consider using [IntelliJ Platform Plugin Template][gh:template] which offers a pure boilerplate template to make it easier to create a new plugin project.

 To learn more, browse [available Extension Points][docs:eps], explore Extension Point usages in open-source plugins using [IntelliJ Platform Explorer](https://jb.gg/ipe) and learn how to [Explore the IntelliJ Platform API][docs:explore-api].